Teradata/stacki-wiki/wiki/Installation/Backend-Install-Spreadsheet.md

 backend-0-4 install True      False
 ```

 **Note:** You do NOT have to set "nukecontroller" at this point, especially if you are happy with the current hardware RAID controller configuration or your machines don't have hardware RAID controllers in the LSI family.
-If these machines are brand new, have LSI controllers, and you want to set them up, look at the [Storage Controller](Storage-Controller) configuration on how to set that up.
+If these machines are brand new, have LSI controllers, and you want to set them up, look at the [Storage Controller](Storage-Configuration) configuration on how to set that up.

 Now power up the backend machines.
 The backend machines will first boot into the Stacki installer,
-install the OS, set its boot action back to _os_ and reboot.
+install the OS, set their boot action back to _os_, and reboot.

 You should be able to get status messages for the install by watching the output of
 "stack list host."